hendriklaue/QIBA-DRO-evaluation-tool/README.md

 ========================

-For running the application with source code, the following libraries are required:
+For running the application with source code, the following libraries are required(all are in 32bit version):

 -- this tool is developed in Pyhton2.7: https://www.python.org/